 Limitations

-There might be cases where you want to save the contents of theextracted_data
+There might be cases where you want to save the contents of theextracted_data field separately from the rest of Unstructured’s JSON output.

 To do this, you could use a Python script such as the following.
 This script works with one or more Unstructured JSON output files that you already have stored